 This technique is known as 4-7-8 breathing:

-- Find a comfortable seated position (the tube is great for this!) and close the eyes down
+- Find a comfortable seated position and close the eyes down

 - Exhale completely